AI ON A STALE CMDB: A CIO'S HONEST ACCOUNT

 How long does CMDB remediation take before an AI redeployment?

-How does Virima’s automated discovery help maintain CMDB accuracy for AI operations?
+How does Virima’s discovery-driven approach help maintain CMDB accuracy for AI operations?

-Virima discovers assets continuously using agentless, agent-based, and API-based scanning, then automatically populates and maintains CI records without manual updates.
-This keeps the CMDB at the accuracy threshold AI-driven operations require — resolving ghost CIs, relationship drift, and stale ownership as infrastructure changes, not after the fact.
+Virima uses high-frequency discovery cycles — agentless, agent-based, and API-based — to populate and maintain CI records without relying on manual updates.
+This keeps the CMDB at the accuracy level AI-driven operations require, resolving ghost CIs, relationship drift, and stale ownership as infrastructure changes rather than after the fact.

 Does Virima provide a CMDB data readiness assessment before AI deployment?